 • Institutional Modernism: Fauvist works are prominently held in major modern art museums today, including the Museum of Modern Art (MoMA), Tate Modern, and Musée d’Orsay.
 Their permanent display in such institutions reinforces their cultural significance and contributes to secondary-market stability.

 While not structured like other movements with formal schools, Fauvism functioned as an accelerator of visual modernity.
-Its focus on emotion over realism laid critical groundwork for future developments in 20th-century art.
+Its focus on emotion over realism laid critical groundwork for future developments in 20th-century art, and you can trace its fingerprints across nearly every major movement that followed.

-In investment terms, the foundational role Fauvism played in transforming Western painting gives it enduring credibility—and scarcity—making key works highly sought after in blue-chip art portfolios.
+In investment terms, the foundational role Fauvism played in transforming Western painting gives it enduring credibility and scarcity, making key works highly sought after in blue-chip art portfolios.
+As luxury assets increasingly replace stocks as the preferred store of value among the elite, early modernist works like these sit at the very top of the wish list.

 Fauvism artwork